rdegges/rdegges-blog/articles/2010/get-outside-0.md

-% Get Outside
+Title: Get Outside
-%
+Date: 2010-02-14 04:00
-%
+Author: Randall Degges

-# Get Outside
+Tags: life

 The stereotype of a computer programmer is a harsh (and mostly true) one.
 The typical computer programmer lives inside, in small dark rooms, typing away for